 The laptop compartment is not entirely TSA friendly, meaning that it doesn’t lie flat when unzipped.
 But it is separate from the main compartment, and it will only take you a few seconds to take out your laptop, so it is partially TSA friendly.
 That’s good enough for me – what about you?

-This travel backpack also features an extra outer compartment - great for stuff you want to have separate from the main compartment, like an iPad, earphones, chargers and whatnot.
+This travel backpack also features an extra outer compartment – great for stuff you want to have separate from the main compartment, like an iPad, earphones, chargers, and whatnot.

 This compartment is also easily accessible, so it’s pretty awesome for things you want to have handy during flights.
 It features a total of four pockets inside, which allow for organization within the actual compartment.

-There is a large mesh zippered pockets with internal dividers, a smaller mesh pocket at the base, and then two zippered pockets on the top flap - a small one that’s fully concealed, and a larger mesh pocket.
+There is a large mesh zippered pocket with internal dividers, a smaller mesh pocket at the base, and then two zippered pockets on the top flap – a small one that’s fully concealed, and a larger mesh pocket.

 And, bear in mind that the outer compartment is also pretty spacious, so you can actually fit some extra clothes inside.

-Just like a good carry on backpack should, the GR2 features an external zippered pocket on the front panel.
+Just like a good carry-on backpack should, the GR2 features an external zippered pocket on the front panel.
 It’s perfect for things you need to have handy at the airport, like your passport and boarding pass.

 This pocket is actually pretty big – it’s almost as wide as the front panel!
 But it’s not really roomy, so you can’t fit any bulky items inside it.
 It is perfect for papers though, and you might even be able to fit a tablet in it!